 Crispy pancakes, Saigon style

-Soon after arriving in Ho Chi Minh City on a trip through Vietnam last month, travel partner Tom and I made went in search of authentic Saigon pancake.
+Soon after arriving in Ho Chi Minh City on a trip through Vietnam last month, Tom and I made went in search of authentic Saigon pancake.
 By the time we saw cooks in a windowed kitchen pouring, flipping and folding a steady procession of the crepes as we entered the restaurant, we pretty much had just one thing on our minds.

 The menu choices were many and included veg-only options, but we wanted to try the most traditional: Saigon-style with slivers of pork belly and shrimp.
 A basket of mixed leaves was delivered to our table along with glasses of cooling limeade, frosty drinks much appreciated after the steamy tramp across town.